Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-The \lenstool\ model optimizes seven DM halos, including two DM cluster-scale halos at the cluster core, one of which constrained to within 2\arcsec\ of the BCG; three galaxy-scale halos-- two cluster members within the West end of the giant arc, and one South of the giant arc -- are allowed to be solved for separately from the scaling relations, as they are likely contributing a local shear effect on either end of the giant arc.
+The \lenstool\ model optimizes seven DM halos, including two DM cluster-scale halos at the cluster core, one of which is constrained to within 2\arcsec\ of the BCG; three galaxy-scale halos-- two cluster members within the West end of the giant arc, and one South of the giant arc -- are allowed to be solved for separately from the scaling relations, as they are likely contributing a local shear effect on either end of the giant arc.
 Another small halo is positioned at the location of a small group of galaxies.
 Finally, a halo in the East is necessary in order to reproduce the faint arc (A in \citealt{Sharon12}).
-The best-fit rms is $0\farcs82$.
+The 132 cluster member galaxies \purple{ are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F814W = 20.17).} The best-fit rms is \purple{$0\farcs77$}.
 Due to the large number of constraints along the giant arc, and the equal weights assigned to all the constraints, the model is dominated by the constraints of the giant arc and is thus more tuned to producing accurate results in its vicinity, which could be at the expense of other regions in the field of view.
-The mass enclosed within 200\,kpc and 500\,kpc is $\sim2.07\times10^{14}M_{\odot}$ and $\sim5.14\times10^{14}M_{\odot}$, respectively.
+The mass enclosed within 200\,kpc and 500\,kpc is $\sim1.91\times10^{14}M_{\odot}$ and $\sim5.14\times10^{14}M_{\odot}$, respectively.